SeriousGuy888/HATApedia/content/articles/Boxing Matchbox War.md

 ## Remy's Excursion to Tobytopia
 Unfortunately for Holden, Remy had secretly made an agreement with Anna behind Holden's back.
 When Remy promptly jumped off Arvi Tower and ran away towards the train station, Anna fired her crossbow at Remy while intentionally missing as per the secret agreement.

 Remy boarded a boat and fled the country, heading to Toby's [[DVD Player]] in the [[Swamp of Secrets]], all the while telling Holden that he was near the territory of [[Holden's Regime]].
-Toby went into Toby's storage room and collected a set of netherite armour and an enchanted diamond sword from one of Toby's many backup kits.
+Remy went into [[Toby]]'s storage room and collected a set of netherite armour and an enchanted diamond sword from one of Toby's many backup kits.
 This was legal as Toby was presumed to be dead at the moment, meaning Remy was fully within his right to collect his inheritance.

 ![[remy steals from tobytopia during boxing matchbox war.png]]